Glossary

 What is a withholding agent?

-Any U.S. or foreign person that has control, receipt, custody, disposal, or payment of any item of income of a foreign person that is subject to withholding is considered a withholding agent.
+A withholding agent is any U.S. or foreign person that has control, receipt, custody, disposal, or payment of any item of income of a foreign person that is subject to withholding.
+A withholding agent may be an individual, corporation, partnership, trust, association, or any other entity, including any foreign intermediary, foreign partnership, or U.S. branch of certain foreign banks and insurance companies.

 How does FATCA work?

-FATCA requires both certain U.S. taxpayers and certain foreign financial institution to report specified foreign financial assets to the IRS.
+FATCA requires both certain U.S. taxpayers and certain foreign financial institutions (FFIs) to report specified foreign financial assets to the IRS.
 FATCA imposes withholding requirements on financial institutions and reporting requirements on specified persons.

-Certain U.S. taxpayers holding financial assets with an aggregate value of more than the reporting threshold offshore must report those assets to the IRS on Form 8938, Statement of Specified Foreign Financial Assets.
+If you are a U.S. taxpayer holding financial assets offshore and have an aggregate value of more than the reporting threshold, you must report those assets to the IRS on Form 8938, Statement of Specified Foreign Financial Assets.
 This requirement is in addition to the long-standing requirement to report foreign financial accounts on FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR).

-FATCA also requires certain foreign financial institutions to report directly to the IRS information about financial accounts held by U.S. taxpayers or by foreign entities in which U.S. taxpayers hold a substantial ownership interest.
+FATCA also requires certain FFIs to report information about financial accounts held by U.S. taxpayers or by foreign entities in which U.S. taxpayers hold a substantial ownership interest directly to the IRS.

 • If you report interests in foreign entities and certain foreign gifts on other forms, you may just list the submitted forms on Form 8938, without repeating the details.

-What happens if you must file Form 8938, and do not do so?
+What happens if you do not file Form 8938?

-If you must file Form 8938, Statement of Specified Foreign Financial Assets, and do not do so, you may be subject to penalties:
+If you do not file Form 8938, Statement of Specified Foreign Financial Assets, you may be subject to penalties, including:

 • a $10,000 failure to file penalty